 - Possible black swans — aka.
 Expect the unexpected and mitigate

-The IT nearshoring industry’s move from “sales problem” to “supply problem” in a very short time results in many changes in the roles of the parties.
+The IT nearshoring industry’s move from a “sales problem” to a “supply problem” in a very short time results in many changes in the roles of the parties.

 5. Increased vendor leverage of IT software developers

 In just a few years the entire IT market has taken a 180° turn from a “sales problem” to a “supply problem”, which is even more accentuated in the nearshoring business.
 Unfortunately, sometimes we humans are a little petty — meaning that some on the IT vendor side have not forgotten how harshly they’ve been treated by clients in the past — unreasonable decision times, completely unfair contract terms, etc. which combined with the market-wide supply problem, means that most vendors work with the “take it or leave it” approach when it comes to contract terms and staffing.
 This pushes clients for radically shorter decision-making timelines.

 At East, we’ve seen several cases in 2021 where weeks, two days, or even hours in decision-making resulted in IT talent being assigned to another client.
 It’s a “first come, first served” principle even for big, sexy brands with interesting ventures.
 This principle applies to big and small software vendors alike.

 The 8 best ways to mitigate the issues from vendor leverage for clients are:

 - Contracts – Making sure that contracts towards providers are simplified, better structured, and fairer.
 For example, at East, we can rarely get vendors to sign big companies’ standard frame agreements “as is”.

 - Decision making – Making sure that the organization is ready to make the decisions fast, and approaching nearshoring vendors only when the budgeting decisions have been made.